 failure to repair relationships; or within relationships refusing to resolve conflicts or apologise, 'allowing' the relationship to continue to hold power;

-criticism and subtle undermining;
+criticism and subtle undermining; being easily embarrassed by their partner in public;

 passive-aggression and coldness (because direct expression of emotions feels too vulnerable and leaves them wide open for attack/rejection); stonewalling;